 By law, Adelphi University is not required to issue a timely warning for off-campus crimes; however, situations occurring off-campus are evaluated on a case-by-case basis to determine if there is a crime that poses an ongoing or serious threat to the community.
-A safety alert may be distributed to the Adelphi Community in the event that a situation arises off campus, that in the judgment of the Executive Director of Adelphi University Public Safety & Transportation, or designee, considers it to constitute an ongoing or continuing threat to the off campus community.
+A safety alert may be distributed to the Adelphi Community in the event that a situation arises off campus, that in the judgment of the Chief of Campus Safety and Emergency Management of Adelphi University Public Safety & Transportation, or designee, considers it to constitute an ongoing or continuing threat to the off campus community.

 When to issue a Timely Warning / Safety Alert?

 As soon as pertinent information is available, the Department of Public Safety and Transportation will evaluate the need to issue a timely warning based upon the following conditions:

 - A Clery Act crime occurring within the University’s Clery geography or poses a risk to the campus community that has been reported to campus security authorities or the Department of Public Safety and Transportation;

 - A Non-Clery Act crime occurring within or around the University or poses a risk to the campus community that has been reported to campus security authorities or the Department of Public Safety and Transportation; and

 - The University considers the crime to represent a serious or continuing threat to students and employees.

 What is Included in a Timely Warning?